mikaelene/eneel/README.md

 The output will then be something like below for at successfull run:
 ![alt text](etc/output.png)

+Optional parameters:
+- `--connections`: add a path to the connections.yml you would like to use
+- `--target`: specify which target in connections.yml you would like to use.
+This will be applied on both sources and targets

 ## Feature matrix
 Database | Source | Target
 --- | :---: | :---: |